koenrane/KR-new-site/content/lessons-i-ve-learned-from-self-teaching.md

 Imagine I'm learning how to program, but I've never used a computer before.
 Learning to program _while_ learning to operate a computer, will probably take longer than learning to operate a computer and then learning to program.
 Learning time is superadditive in terms of your ignorance / the dependencies you're missing.

-But it's worse than that.
+Actually, it's worse than that.
 Imagine I'm learning quantum mechanics, but I don't know any linear algebra either.
 I'm now trying to do three things:

 1. Learn linear algebra,
 2. Learn the formal postulates of quantum mechanics, and